nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 collectors like Zipkin and Jaeger, as well as commercial and hosted offerings.
-Since a large number of inter-service interactions will take place via NATS, it makes sense to use [not.go](https://github.com/nats-io/not.go), but other implementations may also be appropriate, such as one that is best suited for initializing spans for inbound API requests.
-Antidote-web will also have to have instrumentation added, and the Syringe API will have to be aware of this and be ready to pick up that rich inbound context.
+Since a large number of inter-service interactions will take place via NATS, it makes sense to use [not.go](https://github.com/nats-io/not.go), but other implementations may also be appropriate, such as one that is best suited for initializing spans for inbound API requests. `antidote-web` will also have to have instrumentation added, and the Antidote API will have to be aware of this and be ready to pick up that rich inbound context.

 Once this is done, an administrator should be able to take a few key identifiers, like session ID, lesson ID, etc.